Skip to main content

 Do I need to soak wood before adding it to a charcoal smoker?

 No — soaking wood is unnecessary and counterproductive.
 Wet wood produces steam before it produces smoke, and the resulting smoke is often bitter and acrid rather than clean and flavorful.
 Dry wood ignites more readily and generates the clean, thin blue smoke that produces the best BBQ flavor.
-Add dry wood chunks or chips directly to hot coals.
-Use chunks (not chips) for long smokes — they produce sustained smoke for hours rather than burning off in minutes.
+Add dry wood chunks or chips directly to hot coals, and use chunks (not chips) for long smokes — they produce sustained smoke for hours rather than burning off in minutes.

 Can I use a charcoal smoker in cold weather?